charliecpeterson/aiterminal/docs/USER_GUIDE.md

 - **History incomplete?** Only commands with markers appear.
 Some bootstrap/login commands may not be captured.
 - **Can't copy output?** Ensure the command has output (look for "has output" indicator in the history item).
 - **Search not working?** Try exact phrases or command keywords rather than output content.

+### File Preview
+- **`aiterm_render` command not found?** Shell integration must be active.
+Open a fresh terminal tab or restart your terminal session.
+- **Preview window not opening?** Check console logs (View → Developer → Developer Tools) for errors.
+Ensure the file exists and is readable.
+- **File content not displaying?** Verify the file has content and isn't binary.
+Only text-based files are supported (markdown, HTML, text).
+- **Remote file preview fails?** Ensure `base64` or `openssl` is available on the remote system for encoding.
+Check that the file path is correct and readable.
+- **Garbled content?** File may be binary or use incompatible encoding.
+Preview is designed for UTF-8 text files.
+- **Multiple preview windows?** Each `aiterm_render` call opens a new window.
+Close unused windows manually.